daxcee/Money-Trak/Pods/ALBNoSQLDB/README.md

 See the Shopping project for an example of using this class to sync between instances of an app.

+## Installation ##
+- Cocoapods
+- Include ALBNoSQLDB.swift in your project

 ## Getting Started ##
 ALBNoSQLDB acts as a key/value database allowing you to set a JSON value in a table for a specific key or getting keys from a table.